jam-carter/portfolio/README.md

-# React + Vite
+#Personal Website Portfolio

 A personal website built to showcase my frontend and backend skills.
+This project does the following:
+- Provides a small introduction to myself
-This project highlights my skills, provides a small introduction, allows a PDF of my resume to be viewed in browser, and showcases some of my projects
+- Allows my resume to be viewed in browser
+- Showcases three of my personal projects
+- The ability to contact me directly via the message box
+- View my social accounts (Instagram, LinkedIn, Twitter)

 Live Link: